pigna90/PCTSPTW/README.md

 # Prize-Collecting Traveling Salesman Problem with Time Windows (PCTSPTW)

-This project is designed for educational purposes as project of the corse of Model-Driven Decision Methods a.a 2015/16 (University Of Pisa).
-The goal is implement a Linear Programming Model with [PuLP] and solve it with at least two different solvers, like [CBC] and [GUROBI] (Accademic License) in this case (feel free to use whatever you want/need).
-At last  optimize one of theese in order to improve performance.
+This project is designed for educational purposes as project of the lecture of Model-Driven Decision Methods a.a 2015/16 (University Of Pisa).
+The goal is to implement a Linear Programming Model with [PuLP] and solve it with at least two different solvers, like [CBC] and [GUROBI] (Accademic License) in this case (feel free to use whatever you want/need).
+At last  optimize one of theese in order to improve the execution time.

-### Tech
+## Tech
 This is what you need before running:

 * **Python 3.x**